-The AQG#B01 detected gravity changes caused by hydrology ranged at the same order of magnitude as the iGrav.
+The AQG#B01 detected gravity changes caused by hydrology ranged over the same orders of magnitude as the iGrav.
 The resemblance between AQG#B01 and iGrav#002 residuals concerning their response to a rainfall event demonstrates the AQG#B's capability to detect small transient mass changes.
 This speaks for the applications of the AQG#B01 in hydrogeophysical studies among others.
 Mapping and quantification of water storage dynamics as an example for other transient mass changes could be one of many promising applications in this field.
 Jacob et al. (2010) mapped subsurface water storage heterogeneously distributed in the 100 km2 karst catchment in the Larzac using time-lapse micro-gravity.
-Gravity changes caused by local aquifer re- and discharge dynamics reached up to 220 nm s-2 with a survey precision between 24 and 50 nm s-2.
-Due to the strong and non-linear drift of relative gravimeters, the analysis of spatial surveys requires a least-squares network adjustment in which spatial and temporal gravity ties between stations within a survey network are considered (Jacob et al. (2010); Hector and Hinderer (2016); Kennedy and Ferré (2015)).
+Gravity changes caused by local aquifer re- and discharge dynamics reached up to $220\,\mathrm{nm\,s^{-2}}$ with a survey precision between 24 and $50\,\mathrm{nm\,s^{-2}}$.
+Due to the strong and non-linear drift of relative gravimeters, the analysis of spatial surveys requires a least-squares network adjustment in which spatial and temporal gravity ties between stations within a survey network are considered (Jacob et al., 2010; Hector and Hinderer, 2016; Kennedy and Ferré, 2015).
 The 40 gravity stations were repeatedly visited with a relative spring gravimeter which required absolute FG5#228 measurements as a reference for drift correction.
-Each of the four surveys yielded over 100 gravity ties as they covered all 40 stations in 12 loops consisting of five to ten stations in each loop.
-Their study meant seven full days of work for two operators for each survey due to numerous returns to the reference station.
+Each of the four surveys yielded over 100 gravity ties as they covered all 40 stations in 12 loops consisting of 5 to 10 stations in each loop.
+Their study meant 7 full days of work for two operators for each survey due to numerous returns to the reference station.
 Meanwhile, Fores et al. (2016b) showed that relative gravimetry with a CG5 is highly sensitive to temperature.
-Correcting for temperature induced effects shed new light on apparent spatial gravity differences measured in the field.
+Correcting for temperature-induced effects shed new light on apparent spatial gravity differences measured in the field.
 It is possible that the spatial water storage heterogeneity suggested by Jacob et al. (2010) needs to be re-interpreted in view of remaining, uncorrected effects.

-The applications in the mentioned studies show the potential gain in precision and time saved provided by the AQG.
-The AQG#B01 allows to combine two instruments in one.
-In absence of a detectable drift, regular calibration is not required.
+The applications in the studies mentioned show the potential gain in precision and time saved provided by the AQG.
+The AQG#B01 allows us to combine two instruments in one.
+In the absence of a detectable drift, regular calibration is not required.
 In principle, no repeated loops would be necessary, as no gravity ties need to be established.
 The need for another indoor reference gravimeter becomes obsolete.
-High precision gravity acquisition is possible with this new movable instrument.
-It is easy to set-up and use without the need for operation and maintenance by an expert, as for the FG5.
-The survey time investment and data treatment could be hence reduced remarkably for spatial gravity mapping.
-The results so far suggest a sensitivity between 10 and 20 nm s-2 after one hour.
+High-precision gravity acquisition is possible with this new movable instrument.
+It is easy to set up and use without the need for operation and maintenance by an expert, as for the FG5.
+The survey time investment and data treatment could hence be reduced remarkably for spatial gravity mapping.
+The results so far suggest a sensitivity of between 10 and $20 \,\mathrm{nm}\,\mathrm{s}^{-2}$ after 1 h.
 These first results are promising that the AQG#B01 could reach significantly higher precision than relative gravimeters while being transportable.
-Even if the sensitivity of the AQG#B01 during outdoor operation still needs to be investigated, the results suggest reliable operation in different temperatures, very likely reaching a higher sensitivity than that of relative gravimeters after only one hour of measurement.
+Even if the sensitivity of the AQG#B01 during outdoor operation still needs to be investigated, the results suggest reliable operation in different temperatures, very likely reaching a higher sensitivity than that of relative gravimeters after only 1 h of measurement.
 The repeatability has been quantified as better than 50 nm s-2.
 Our study also revealed important precautions that need to be taken.
 The first results on the Coriolis effect suggest that for repeated studies the same orientation of the sensor head needs to be kept.